vince137/doit/README.md

 For the Back, doIT is using nodeJS with express server.
 Data are stored in a Mongo database.

 ## Project Status
 The project is in progress at this moment.
-I push all the new functionnality in the dev branch.
+I push all the new functionality  in the dev branch.

 ## License